URISA Leadership Academy

 For Budgeting Purposes

 Registration Fee: Registration includes all five days of education and materials, daily lunch, one reception and refreshments.

-Note that the ULA will conclude no later than 2:00 PM on Friday, August 5 to accommodate departures on Friday afternoon/evening and keep your travel expenses down.
-The sleeping room rate increases substantially for Friday night stays.
+Note that the ULA will conclude no later than 2:00 PM on Friday, July 28 to accommodate departures on Friday afternoon/evening and keep your travel expenses down.

 Demonstrate your organization's commitment to professional development for GIS leaders by sponsoring the URISA Leadership Academy.
 Contact Wendy Nelson if your organization is interested in supporting this phenomenal program!